rofrod/aplikasi-absen/README.md

-# aplikasi-absen
-this repo is for me and my partner to make project for up coming competition
+idk what to use this for